– Recommended to get professional cleaning

-Carpet weaving is one of the most ancient types of applied art of the Turkmen nation.
-The roots of carpet art go to the distant past and it was known to the ancestors of Turkmens as far back as 5 thousand years ago.
+Carpet weaving is one of the most ancient types of applied art of Turkmen nation.
+The roots of carpet art go to distant past and it was known to the ancestors of Turkmens as far back as 5 thousand years ago.

 During many centuries, protectively preserving the technology of handmade carpet weaving and its artistic style, Turkmen nation brought it to the present days in a perfect form.

 The production technique of Turkmen carpets and carpet products remained unchanged over thousands of years.

 Handmade carpets and carpet products correspond to cloth of set of interweaving.
 They are made on the bases of weft and worsted spinning woolen yarn.
 Two types of knots are used in carpet weaving — double and one and a half.